jittania/reference-sheets/git.md

 ---

-## **Git Workflow - Solo Project**
+## **Git Workflow**

+1. Run `git checkout master` to make sure you're on master branch
+2. Fetch and merge any new commits from master branch with `git pull`
+3. Create a new branch with `git checkout -b <new branch name>`
+4. When you have a small, meaningful change, get ready to make a commit:
    1. Confirm that the project is in the state you expect with `git status`
-4. Determine what your next task or goal is.
-5. Start running tests, writing code, etc.
-6. When you have a small, meaningful change, get ready to make a commit:
-    1. `cd` into project
-    2. Move the intended changes from local changes area to staging with
+   2. Move the intended changes from local changes area to staging with one of the following:
          - `git add name_of_file` (adding specific file(s))
          - `git add .` (to select all files under the current directory)
          - `git add -p`